edizarca/simple_rate_limiter/README.md

 # RateLimiter

-Welcome to your new gem!
+Welcome to my first gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rate_limiter`.
+Put your Ruby code in the file `lib/simple_rate_limiter`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem